Narendra Mehta: Disproportionate assets of more than Rs. 8.25 crore

-In 2022,Mehta and his wife came under scrutiny for allegedly possessing disproportionate assets exceeding Rs.
+In 2022, Mehta and his wife came under scrutiny for allegedly possessing disproportionate assets exceeding Rs.
 8.25 crore.
 This led to investigations by the Anti-Corruption Bureau (ACB) in Thane.
 The controversy emerged from allegations of their assets being significantly disproportionate to their known sources of income.

 Career

 Mehta entered politics in 1997.
 He was a member of the municipal corporation and later went on to become the Mayor.
-As a businessman Mehta is into several businesses including construction, education and healthcare.
+As a businessman, Mehta is into several businesses, including construction, education and healthcare.
 In 2002, he was arrested in relation to a corruption charge.
-Later after a 14 year legal battle in 2016, he was acquitted of all charges by the court after prosecution failed to produce evidences beyond doubt in the court.
-In 2017, there was a buzz when he gifted his wife Suman an expensive luxury car on her birthday.
-Mehta again found himself at the centre of political attention after Mrs Mehta hit the car into an auto while driving.
-Fortunately no one was hurt in the incident.
+Later, after a 14-year legal battle in 2016, he was acquitted of all charges by the court after the prosecution failed to produce evidence beyond doubt in the court.
+In 2017, there was a buzz when he gifted his wife, Suman, an expensive luxury car on her birthday.
+Mehta again found himself at the center of political attention after Mrs Mehta hit the car into an auto while driving.
+Fortunately, no one was hurt in the incident.

 Later again in 2017, Mehta and five Mira Bhayander Municipal Corporation officers were booked in a Rs 2 Crore extortion case against a builder.
 The case is currently under investigation.

 On 28 February, he and 200 others were booked for rioting in Thane four days earlier.
 Mehta and the other rioters had staged a protest in front of a local police station and then moved to the home of Vasant Mane, where Mehta threatened him and his family.
 Mehta and the rioters then proceeded to ransack Mane's house.
-He is also owner of Seven Eleven group.
+He is also the owner of the Seven Eleven group.

-In 2019 Maharashtra Legislative Assembly election, he lost to Geeta Bharat Jain by about 15,535 votes.
+In the 2019 Maharashtra Legislative Assembly election, he lost to Geeta Bharat Jain by about 15,535 votes.

 On 24 February 2020, Mehta quit BJP from all posts and also apologized to other party leaders.